YIshihara11201/iOSTips/XCTest/XCTest_Isolate_Dependencies.md

-# Techniques to isolate difficult dependencies from test code
+# Techniques to isolate dependencies from test code

 <br>